Vicomtech/ClinIDMap/README.md

-## ClinIDMap
+## APPLICATION

-**ClinIDMap**  is a tool for mapping identifiers (ID, codes) between clinical ontologies and lexical resources.
+**Mapping**  is a tool for mapping identifiers (ID, codes) between clinical ontologies and lexical resources.

-ClinIDMap interlinks identifiers from UMLS, SMOMED-CT, ICD-10, the corresponding Wikipedia articles and WordNet synsets.
+The tool interlinks identifiers from UMLS, SMOMED-CT, ICD-10, the corresponding Wikipedia articles and WordNet synsets.
 It's main goal is to provide semantic interoperability across the clinical concepts from various knowledge bases.

-uvicorn clinidmap.web.main:create_app --host 0.0.0.0 --port 5858 --reload
+uvicorn application.web.main:create_app --host 0.0.0.0 --port 5858 --reload

 ### CLI